 Juho Kim is an Assistant Professor in the School of Computing at KAIST, and directs KIXLAB (the KAIST Interaction Lab).
 His research in human-computer interaction focuses on building interactive systems that support interaction at scale: crowdsourcing and human computation, online education and learning at scale, civic engagement and collective action, and interactive data analytics and mining.
 He creates interactive and collaborative technology that empowers conventionally passive populations -- students receiving instruction and citizens influenced by social issues -- to be active and self-directed participants who initiate deeper learning and collective action.
 He often takes an interdisciplinary approach to his research, by connecting computer science with learning sciences and social sciences, and aims to deploy interactive systems to real users.

 He earned his Ph.D. from MIT, M.S. from Stanford University, and B.S. from Seoul National University.
 In 2015-2016, he was a Visiting Assistant Professor and a Brown Fellow at Stanford University.
-He is a recipient of eight paper awards from ACM CHI, ACM Learning at Scale, and AAAI HCOMP, and the Samsung Fellowship.
+He is a recipient of nine paper awards from ACM CHI, ACM Learning at Scale, and AAAI HCOMP, and the Samsung Fellowship.

-If you're interested in working with me at KAIST, please email me.
+If you're interested in working with me at KAIST, please read this page.

 N1 Room 605, KAIST